ying4643li/ying4643li.github.io/_pages/about.md

 ---

- ### Why Learn With Me:
+ ## Why Learn With Me:
   1. **Personalized Lessons**: One-on-one or small group sessions designed for your pace and goals.
 (Optional icon: Customization/Individuality)
   2. **Expert Knowledge**: Strong foundation in Physics, Circuits, Maths, backed by Electrical Engineering studies.
 (Optional icon: Expertise/Education)
   3. **Proven Success**: Lessons focus on understanding, problem-solving, and exam-ready techniques.
 (Optional icon: Achievement/Results)

+---
+## Mini Bio
-- **Mini Bio**: Hi, I’m Yixin (Anna) Li.
+Hi, I’m Yixin (Anna) Li.
 With years of tutoring experience and a solid Electrical Engineering background, I help students understand complex concepts in Physics, Maths, and Circuits.
 My lessons are practical, engaging, and designed for fast, lasting improvement.

 ---

-## About Me Page
+## About Me
 I’m passionate about helping students conquer challenging STEM subjects.
 My Electrical Engineering studies give me a deep understanding of Physics, Circuits, and Mathematics, which I bring directly into my tutoring sessions.
 Over the years, I’ve guided students of all levels to achieve better understanding, higher confidence, and improved exam results.
-- **H2 Tutoring Philosophy**: I focus on step-by-step explanations, practical problem-solving, and real-life examples.
+**H2 Tutoring Philosophy**: I focus on step-by-step explanations, practical problem-solving, and real-life examples.
 Lessons are fully tailored to each student’s pace and learning style, ensuring they understand concepts deeply and can apply them confidently.

 ---
-## Services Page
+## Services
 Tutoring Services – Build Confidence, Master STEM
 - **Service 1: NCEA Physics 1 & 2**
   - Curriculum-aligned, exam-focused lessons